cibernox/precompile-intl-runtime/README.md

 # precompile-intl-runtime

-This library is a framework-agnostic internationalization library that leverages the [Intl](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Intl)
-API available in all modern browsers and in Node.js for pluralization and formatting numbers, dates and times.
+This library is a framework-agnostic internationalization library that leverages the [Intl](https API available in all modern browsers and in Node.js for pluralization and formatting numbers, dates and times.

 It is designed with a granular functional API that can easily be treeshaken by module bundlers.
 If your app doesn't format